mflober/angular17proy/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.10.

-You can download the proyect and use it running the next docker image for the enviorement:
+You can download the proyect and use it running the next docker image for the enviorement,inside the main project folder:

 docker run -it -v ${PWD}:/usr/src/app -v /usr/src/app/node_modules -p 4200:4200 --rm mflober/angular17proy-image:1.2